flugg/laravel-responder/readme.md

 return $this->errorResponse('invalid_user');
 ```

-These methods call on the service behind the scene.
+These methods call on the responder service behind the scene.

 ***
-_As described above, you may generate responses in multiple ways.
+_As described above, you may build your responses in multiple ways.
 Which way you choose is up to you, the important thing is to stay consistent.
 We will use the facade for the remaining of the documentation for simplicity's sake._
 ***

 ### Success Responses